Machaca Fest

-Machaca Fest is an annual music, art, and norteño traditional festival in Monterrey, Nuevo León, the largest city in northern Mexico.
+Machaca Fest is an annual music, art, and norteño traditional festival in Monterrey, Nuevo León.
 The event mainly showcases Latin American talent from Rock en español.
 Other musical genres are also featured.

 Concept

 Machaca Fest unites a mix of national and international bands.

 History

 Machaca Fest was officially formed in 2011, although its origins date to the 1990s in the local bar scene in Monterrey, due to the success of the Avanzada Regia with Plastilina Mosh, Control Machete, El Gran Silencio, La Flor de Lingo, Zurdok Movimiento y La Ultima del Lucas.
 The 2011 and 2012 festivals were hosted in the Plaza de Toros Monumental.
 From 2013 onwards, the festival moved to Parque Fundidora.

 2018

 The 2018 event was headlined by American rock band 30 Seconds to Mars and Colombian Reggaeton singer J Balvin.
 Its lineup also included Kapanga, No Te Va Gustar, Plastilina Mosh, Babasónicos and Banda de Turistas e Indios.
 Machaca offers food trucks with traditional Mexican food.

 The official attendance according to organizers was 35,000.